The Ravitch procedure can treat both pectus excavatum and pectus carinatum. With this method, the deformed cartilages are cut away on every side.

 - Drains and liquids are removed

-Find someone, no matter if it is a family member or friend that will be with you throughout your recovery process.
+Find someone who will be with you throughout your recovery process, no matter if it is a family member or a friend.
+You will need help with your daily activities.

-Activities must be limited for the first few months.
+You must limit activities for the first few months.

 - Do not lie on your side.